 Recently, the Hilux excelled on the international stage when the South African-built Gazoo Racing Hilux, driven by Nasser Al Attiyah and Mathieu Baumel, secured Toyota’s first Dakar win in gruelling conditions.
 Days later, Toyota scooped the coveted Brand of the Year title at the #CarsAwards powered by WesBank.
 And, of course, the Hilux is celebrating its 50th year in the South African market, which sets the scene for the Legend 50.

 The first special Hilux that consumers can look forward to is called the GR Sport.
-A derivative that is offered in several markets (it's already on sale in Argentina, a spokesman said), the limited-edition GR Sport features numerous upgrades, including Gazoo Racing stickers, a bold new-look grille, a 2-tone paint finish and GR Sport 17-inch alloys shod with 265/65 all-terrain tyres.
+The limited-edition GR Sport features numerous upgrades, including Gazoo Racing stickers, a bold new-look grille, a 2-tone paint finish and GR Sport 17-inch alloys shod with 265/65 all-terrain tyres.
+It is available in a range of colours including Glacier White, Arizona Red or Attitude Black, the last of which matches the Gazoo Racing livery.

 Meanwhile, as the 50th anniversary of the Hilux in South Africa is a major milestone, the Prospecton-based manufacturer will celebrate the occasion by introducing a special edition Hilux Legend 50, which will effectively substitute the current Raider versions for the duration of its production run.